GoogleCloudPlatform/cloud-foundation-fabric/blueprints/cloud-operations/vm-migration/host-target-sharedvpc/README.md

 # M4CE(v5) - Host and Target Projects with Shared VPC

-This example creates a Migrate for Compute Engine (v5) environment deployed on an host project with multiple [target projects](https://cloud.google.com/migrate/compute-engine/docs/5.0/how-to/enable-services#identifying_your_host_project) and shared VPCs.
+This blueprint creates a Migrate for Compute Engine (v5) environment deployed on an host project with multiple [target projects](https://cloud.google.com/migrate/compute-engine/docs/5.0/how-to/enable-services#identifying_your_host_project) and shared VPCs.

-The example is designed to implement a M4CE (v5) environment on-top of complex migration landing environment where VMs have to be migrated to multiple target projects.
-In this example targets are also service projects for a shared VPC.
+The blueprint is designed to implement a M4CE (v5) environment on-top of complex migration landing environment where VMs have to be migrated to multiple target projects.
+In this blueprint targets are also service projects for a shared VPC.
 It also includes the IAM wiring needed to make such scenarios work.

 This is the high level diagram: